PrinceSingh-123/cleanInstagram/README.md

 - Built my first app for iOS for fun.

 ## Open Source & Copying

-In the spirit of openness, Instaco is licensed under MIT so that you can use code in your app, if you choose.
+In the spirit of openness, cleaninstagram is licensed under MIT so that you can use code in your app, if you choose.

 However, **please do not ship this app** under your own account.
 Paid or free.

 ## License